gerardathletics/SmartEnvironments-PersonalPortfolio/Knowledge/README.md

 * **How**: By reading and getting informed about it I will write a reflection (about how our twitter data can be used by private and public institutions).

+## Result
- * **Result**: I wrote and collaborated with my group mates on the ethical assignments which provide different reflections, one of them related to the goal 1.
+I wrote and collaborated with my group mates on the ethical assignments which provide different reflections, one of them related to the goal 1.
+I uploaded the final ethics report which groups the different reflections we've written regarding the ethical aspects.
+The final part "Reflection note on ethics of governance" (pg.
+5-6), is the result of the goal 1 of the knowledge learning goals.

+## Conclusions